michidoubleu/grid_harmonization/README.md

 # grid_harmonization
-Repo to manage files for harmonizing high resolution maps using R
+Repo to manage files for harmonizing GLOBIOM crop and management systems starting conditions with high resolution maps using R